 They have the entire cow process down to a science.

-We were first brought to the area where cows line up and come in through a door to get milked.
+First, we brought to the area where cows line up and come in through a door for milking.

-It’s cute to see how they know the routine and do it in an orderly fashion.
+It’s so cute to see how the cows know the routine and do it in an orderly fashion.

-The milk is sent through tubes to this large milk tank for proper temperature storage.
+The milk goes through tubes to this large milk tank for proper temperature storage.

 Dairy cow, that is!

 How The Cows Are Fed